 - Real Men Love Jesus: As stated before, Butch is a practicing Christian and many of his motivational tweets have vague Christian undertones.
 This actually got him in a bit of trouble when his crowdfunded app, Oaxis Entertainment, was accused of using dishonest tactics to get fans to fund Christian propaganda for him (Butch's pitch for it, once it had been funded, just happened to be in a church and he later assured funders that this had not been the case).

-- Renaissance Man: Outside of animation; Butch is also a painter, cartoonist, vlogger, podcast host, web personality, live action actor, stand-up comedian, occasional composer, script editor, comic book author, philanthropist, creator of the kid friendly app "The Noog Network", and is currently planning to develop a family streaming network called Oaxis Entertainment.
+- Renaissance Man: Outside of animation and his person life as a husband and father; Butch is also a painter, cartoonist, vlogger, podcast host, web personality, live action actor, stand-up comedian, occasional composer, script editor, comic book author, philanthropist, creator of the kid friendly app "The Noog Network", and is currently planning to develop a family streaming network called Oaxis Entertainment.
 It's enough to make people like Fred Seibert wonder if the man even sleeps at night.

 - Sliding Scale of Idealism vs. Cynicism: Mostly on the idealistic end of the scale, with a generous helping of Black Comedy.

-- Something Completely Different: His upcoming cartoon that he is doing for his own network, Elf Detective, is a much more serious, anime-inspired cartoon.
+- Something Completely Different: A project he was working on.
+Elf Detective, was a much more serious, anime-inspired cartoon.

 - Take That!: